SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * How much time do you plan to invest in the project before, during, and after the Summer of Code?

-    We expect full time \~35h per week during GSoC.
+    We expect the full time commitment of \~18h per week during GSoC.
     If you plan to take any vacations over the summer or if you have exams or any other commitments (like an internship), let us know about it here.

 ## You the programmer

 In your project proposal let us know about your programming experience.
-Don't worry if you don't know much about SunPy or git/GitHub.
+Don't worry if you don't know much about sunpy or git/GitHub.
 Many of our students start fresh on these topics and we will teach you what you need to know.

 * What is your experience with programming?